Toronto Maple Leafs Logo

 Toronto Maple Leafs emblem

-The earliest logo designs are simple and straightforward.
-They represent the large “T” and indicate the club’s location – the city of Toronto.
+The earliest logo sketches are simple and clear.
+They represent a large letter, “T,” and indicate the club’s location – the city of Toronto.
 From 1917 to 1927, they were purely textual.
-Then the legendary maple leaf appeared, which underwent several transformations.
-Designers changed its size, shape, style, put different meanings.
-The image, as close as possible to the modern one, was approved in 1938.
-It differs only in recesses – in the current version, they are more expressive and sharp.
+Then came the legendary maple leaf, which underwent several transformations.
+Designers changed its size, shape, and style and imbued it with various meanings.
+The image, most similar to the modern one, was approved in 1938.
+It differs only in the indentations – in the current version, they are more expressive and sharp.

 Toronto Maple Leafs symbol

 The textual part has always played a huge role in the team’s visual identity, so the management never removed the inscription from the logo.
-There are five types of typefaces in the history of Toronto Maple Leafs logos.
-All of them (except the 1927-1938 version) are smooth, chopped, grotesque types.
-But the color palette is simple and consists only of blue and white.
+In the history of the Toronto Maple Leafs logos, there are five types of fonts.
+All of them (except for the 1927-1938 version) are smooth, sans serif, grotesque.
+The color palette is simple and consists only of blue and white.

 Toronto Maple Leafs color codes

-The old slogan of the team was: Play right.
+The old motto of the team was: Play right.
 Play fast.
 Then it was replaced by the phrase It’s a privilege, not a right, which the players first saw on the locker room wall in 2018.
-This is a tribute to Johnny Bower.
+It is a tribute to Johnny Bower.

-The ice hockey club redesigned the logo in 2016 to celebrate its centenary.
-Additional jagged edges have been added to the silhouette of the maple leaf.
-Now their number (31) represents 1931 when the Maple Leaf Gardens stadium was opened.
+The hockey club changed the design of the logo in 2016 in honor of its centennial.
+Additional serrations were added to the silhouette of the maple leaf.
+Now, their number (31) symbolizes 1931, the year Maple Leaf Gardens was opened.

-The home jersey of the hockey players is painted dark blue.
-The number, leaf base, and decorative lines are white.
+The hockey players’ home jerseys are painted dark blue.
+The number, base of the leaf, and decorative lines are white.